SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 I find her in the middle of the bed, half uncovered from the blanket.

-Feeling around her I find a wet spot near her head.
+Feeling around her, I find a wet spot near her head.

 *She's been crying…*

 I try to gently wake her, rocking her side to side.

-It doesn't work and she just murmurs my name.
+It doesn't work, and she just murmurs my name.
 "Twilight…"

 I slowly get on the bed, to make it easier to handle.